oscbyspro/DiffableTextViews/Documentation/PatternTextStyles.md

 ### Card

 A card number bound to a String.
-The pattern is *not* visible.
+The pattern is invisible.

 ```swift
 struct PatternTextStyleExample: View {